How to Keep a Wild Turtle as a Pet

 What Is a Wild Turtle?

 Most importantly, wild turtles can carry parasites like tapeworm, and are known for carrying salmonella bacteria.
-People can get salmonella from these turtles by touching them and not washing their hands thoroughly afterwards.
+People can get salmonella from turtles by touching them and not washing their hands thoroughly afterwards.
 Salmonellosis is the same disease you can get from eating under-cooked chicken, and is the reason that the sale of baby turtles was banned in 1970.
 Children are the most susceptible, as they often forget to wash their hands after touching turtles.
-However, both pet turtles and wild turtles can carry salmonella bacteria; wild turtles may even carry less because they aren’t cooped up in small turtle tanks!
+However, both captive bred turtles and wild turtles can carry salmonella bacteria; wild turtles may even carry less because they aren’t cooped up in small turtle tanks!

 An Expert's Advice on Wild Turtles

 How to Care for a Wild Turtle

 Keep in mind that it is illegal to own turtles in several states, wild or otherwise.
 Look into your area's laws on pets and wildlife before considering having a pet turtle.
 And consider not removing a healthy wild turtle from its natural habitat - turtles are important to the ecosystem.
 There may even be a turtle rescue organization in your area!

 If you do decide to keep a wild turtle, be an informed turtle owner: many people who take home wild turtles do not understand the care that goes into owning a turtle.
 Keeping it in a fishbowl in the darkest corner of the room wouldn't be appropriate, just as keeping it in a tank without a filter or lamp would be wrong.
 Turtles need a large aquarium, along with a water filter, heat lamps and other accessories.
 A turtle’s home makes all the difference in its quality of life.

 1. Purchase an aquarium and water filter for your turtle